Note: Liverpool / New York.

 The passenger liner era roughly lasted for about 100 years, from the mid-19th century to the mid-20th century.
 Its evolution can be divided into four distinct phases:

 - Growth.
 By the 1860s, the introduction of iron hulls, compound steam engines, and screw propulsion significantly reduced crossing times to about 8-9 days.
 No longer limited by the technical limits of wood armatures, the size of liners increased substantially, with a tonnage exceeding 5,000 tons and a capacity of 1,500 passengers.
-The number and frequency of liner services across the Atlantic (and across the world) increased substantially as the market potential was being realized.
+The number and frequency of liner services across the Atlantic (and around the world) increased substantially as market potential was realized.

 - Obsolescence.
 By the 1950s, the prominence of the liner was challenged by the first regular transatlantic commercial flights.
 This challenge quickly asserted itself, and in a decade, the liners shifted from being the main support of transatlantic passenger movements to complete obsolescence.
 One of the last liners, the United States (mainly made of aluminum), held the transatlantic crossing speed record of 3.5 days in 1952.
 By the 1960s, air transportation had overtaken the supremacy of liners for transatlantic crossings, and reference time became hours instead of days.
 Liner services disappeared, and the surviving ships became the first cruise ships.